 You also have a right to an unpaid meal break of at least 30 minutes every five hours.
 During both types of breaks, you have the right to leave the premises.
 These breaks must also be uninterrupted.
 While employees have the right to waive up to one meal break per day, employers cannot cancel a worker’s lunch break or tell them to get back to work mid-break.

-If you were denied meal or rest breaks in California, you may be able to sue your employer for denying you your employee rights according to California Labor Code 512.
+If you were denied meal or rest breaks in California, it is important to speak to an employment lawyer because your employer may be breaking California labor laws for denying you your employee rights according to California Labor Code 512.
 Employers who do not allow employees to take meal breaks will owe the employee one hour’s worth of pay for each meal break that was denied.

 Contact Shegerian & Associates to Discuss Your Situation

-We’ll help you understand the legal rights and options in your specific situation, and, if any violations of the law have been committed, we are fierce in fighting for our clients’ rights.
+We’ll help you understand the legal rights and options in your specific situation.
+If any of the labor laws have been violated our attorneys are prepared to fight for the rights of our clients.
 Contact us today for a free case evaluation.